Sanskriti-1711/HoboChatbot/README.md

 Chatbots, like regular applications, have application layers, databases, conversational user interfaces (CUIs) and APIs.
 There are 3 common kinds of a chatbot available today:

 >> Rule-based chatbots: The most straightforward option, these bots simply provide a pre-defined answer to very specific questions.
-These bots are great for things like qualifying leads or offering customers an interactive FAQ experience
+These bots are great for things like qualifying leads or offering customers an interactive FAQ experience.

 >> Intelligent chatbots: These intelligent bots use machine learning or “ML” to learn from the user’s requests and information.
 Intellectual bots are trained to understand specific words and phrases that trigger a reply.
-They teach themselves over time to understand more questions and deliver better answers
+They teach themselves over time to understand more questions and deliver better answers.

 >> AI-powered chatbots: These bots combine the benefits of rule-based bots with the power of intellectually independent programs to solve user problems.
 They can remember the context of conversations and understand user preferences.
 These bots use a combination of natural language processing, machine learning, and AI to understand customers.
-Natural language processing helps the interactions between humans and computers to feel more natural
+Natural language processing helps the interactions between humans and computers to feel more natural.

 # 📈 How do Bots and Chatbots Work?